 Significant developments since the start

-One of the most pressing problems in chronic Myeloid Leukaemia is how to monitor and swiftly detect the reappearance of tumour cells.
-The sooner they are detected, the sooner action can be taken and more effective it is.
-In this context, the group has published in the journal Haematologica a new extremely sensitive detection method for minimal residual disease based on the patient’s blood samples.
+One of the most pressing problems in chronic myeloid leukaemia is the monitoring and rapid detection of tumour cell recurrence.
+The sooner they are detected, the sooner action can be taken and the more effective it is.
+Minimal residual disease (MRE) is a term that refers to tumour cells that remain after treatment.
+Any variation in this number may indicate that the tumour is progressing again, meaning that a relapse is occurring.
+That is why it is essential to have methods to measure MRE accurately and reliably.
+In this context, the group published an article in the journal Haematologica describing an extremely sensitive new method of detection for minimal residual disease using patients’ blood samples.

 Another major step taken by the HUNET-CRIS Unit was the development of the first treatments based on combinations of four drugs that, for the first time, are pursuing a curative goal, since until now most treatments were aimed at the chronification of the disease.